msgpo/Leaking-Machine-Learning-Models/README.md

 # Leaking-Machine-Learning-Models

-This repos created in purpose of
+This repos created in purpose of ECEN5060 final project report.